inioluwaa/Nitkleeners/README.md

 # Nitkleeners
-A open source dry cleaning website based in Lagos, Nigeria
+Source code for web application of a dry cleaning company based in Lagos, Nigeria

-# Getting Started